Datavault-UK/automate-dv/src/dbtvault-dev/docs/metadata.md

 #### The problem with metadata

 As metadata is stored in the ```dbt_project.yml```, you can probably foresee the file getting very large for bigger projects.
-To help to manage large amounts of metadata, we recommend the use of external paid-for tools such as WhereScape, Matillion, and erwin Data Modeller.
+To help manage large amounts of metadata, we recommend the use of external licence-based tools such as WhereScape, Matillion, and erwin Data Modeller.
 We have future plans to improve metadata handling but in the meantime any feedback or ideas are welcome.
 ___